AmaniTech/AmaniTech/README.md

 - 🌱 I’m currently learning Python and AI

-- ❓ Ask me about anything related to PHP , FLutter , Laravel and related technologies
+- ❓ Ask me about anything related to ExpressJs , FLutter , Laravel and related technologies

 - ⚡ Fun fact: Im a Prompt Enggineer 🤖